Australia national rugby league team: War cry

+Supporters

+The main supporter group of the Australian national team is called the Roo Crew.

 Coaches

 The current coach of the Australian team is Kevin Walters, who was appointed coach in mid 2025 after the resignation of Mal Meninga who coached the team from 2016 to 2024.

 Bob Fulton has coached the most matches with 40 starting in 1989 and finishing in 1998.
 Jack Gibson, despite never having coached at international level, was named coach of the Australian rugby league team of the century (1908–2008).